 How Do You Fix a Dripping Faucet?

-–Replace the Washers – Take note of which way the old one was facing before removing it, so you can put in the new one correctly.
-Be sure to use plumber’s tape on threads before screwing on new handles.
+- Replace the Washers – Take note of which way the old one was facing before removing it, so you can put in the new one correctly.
+Be sure to use the plumber’s tape on threads before screwing on new handles.

-–Turn on Water Supply – Open up both valves slowly to let any air out of lines before turning them on all of the way.
+- Turn on Water Supply – Open up both valves slowly to let any air out of the lines before turning them on all of the ways.
 Test your faucet by running water through it to check for leaks.

 How To Fix a Leaky Cartridge Faucet: